MOUNTAIN PEAK MAINE COONS

 Quality has never been cheap and buying a quality kitten definitely is not!
 You are going to have to expect to pay more than just a few hundred dollars to buy from a responsible breeder.
 It is important to remember though that just because you are paying a large price for a kitten, it does not always mean it is quality (testimonies from happy families is very important).
 There are several factors that go into the price of buying a kitten from a good breeder and make sure the breeder is doing all of these things or more.

 The ever-increasing price of top-notch veterinary care and paying state and federal taxes take up a significant percentage of my overall pricing (all my adults and kittens receive regular vet care and I do pay state and federal taxes which is high when you are self-employed).
-I invest in quality Maine Coons to bring into my program, high quality diets, pre-natal exams, pregnancy x-rays if needed, supplements, emergency veterinary care, c-sections, assisted deliveries when complications arise, vaccinations for adults and the kittens, health testing for adults, routine blood-work, dental cleanings, veterinary exams/health checks for each kitten, food, flea preventative, worming, kitten food, cat food, toys for my adults, cleaning supplies, bedding, dishes, crates, grooming supplies, my kitten care package, TICA registration of my adults and kittens and more!
+I invest in quality Maine Coons to bring into my cattery, high quality diets, pre-natal exams, pregnancy x-rays if needed, supplements, emergency veterinary care, c-sections, assisted deliveries when complications arise, vaccinations for adults and the kittens, health testing for adults, routine blood-work, dental cleanings, veterinary exams/health checks for each kitten, food, flea preventative, worming, kitten food, cat food, toys for my adults, cleaning supplies, bedding, dishes, crates, grooming supplies, my kitten care package, TICA registration of my adults and kittens and more!
 If you can imagine this is just the short list of my costs but it gives you the idea!
-My time is also not free... do not forget the time invested in working with families, caring for kittens and adults, cleaning, etc.
+My time is also not free... do not forget the time invested in working with families, caring for kittens and adults, cleaning, etc. Lastly, STATE AND FEDERAL TAXES.

 Well-bred cats are expensive to breed.
 Even poorly bred cats are not cheap to breed.
-The queen may need a c-section for the birth that can cost $1,500 or more.
+The queen may need a c-section for the birth that can cost anywhere from $1,500 to $6,000 from an ER VET or more.
 Plus, there is care for the queen during pregnancy and after birth.
-If they, do it right there is health/genetic testing before breeding.
-The average litter can cost $2,500+ or so to breed by the time all is said and done.
-If there is only a few kittens in the litter, even at $1,500, the breeder is often taking a big loss.
-Any purebred cat is going to be expensive if the breeder is investing in their program.
+If they do it right, there is health/genetic testing before breeding.
+The average litter can cost $2,500+ or so to breed by the time all is said and done and this does not count taxes or routine overhead.
+If there are only a few kittens in the litter, even at $2,200 a kitten, the breeder is often taking a big loss.
+Any purebred cat is going to be expensive if the breeder is investing in their program and paying taxes.
 When you purchase a kitten through a reputable breeder, you have to remember that the breeder has already spent a good amount of money on veterinary care for the mother and the kittens and that is reflected in the price too.
 Pre-breeding health checks for both parents, stud fees if needed, prenatal care, initial vet visits, shots, worming's, food, and all the other things that the breeder takes care of long before you ever get to bring your kitten home--these things cost a lot of money.

 So, what is a breeder's time worth?